tovahs/lext/README.md

 **Returns**: list of word, avg frequency sublists

 ### balance
-Generates a matched condition based on an input condition, based on multiple variables
+Generates a matched condition based on an input condition, based on multiple variables.
+This function works by treating each word's lexical variables as coordinates, and then searches for the closest neighrbor in that multidemensinal space.
+This function should create a matched set that has similar variation as the original set, but might not get as close of a match.

 **Input:**
 - con: list of words, condition to be matched to